 The Children’s Creativity Museum, located in San Francisco’s Yerba Buena Gardens, is a hands-on, multimedia art and technology experience for kids ages 2-12.
-Kids over 5 will appreciate the cartoon production, short film making, and computer studio, while younger kids will enjoy the lower-tech interactive exhibits.
-Everyone will love the new XOXO exhibit, carousel and epic slides at the nearby playground.
+Kids over 5 will appreciate the cartoon production, short filmmaking, and computer studio, while younger kids will enjoy the lower-tech interactive exhibits.
+Everyone will love the carousel and epic slides at the nearby playground.
 This is one museum sure to satisfy kids of all ages!

 The Mission of the Children’s Creativity Museum is Next Generation Innovation